 We love food here at Amos Trust.
 We love talking about it, we love preparing it, we love sharing it, and yes, — we love eating it.
 We take the business of hospitality very seriously and what could be more hospitable than sharing a meal?
 As the American labour leader and civil rights activist Cesar Chavez said, “...if you really want to make a friend, go to someone’s house and eat.
 The people who give you their food, give you their heart.”

 Ottolenghi & Tamimi: Yotam and Sami from Ottolenghi choose Amos to be their creative partner and cater our fundraising dinners.
+Watch our short film about some of the reasons why.

 There’s long been a culinary thread through our work in Palestine — those that have visited the West Bank with us know this only too well; whether it’s barbequing at Wi’am or enjoying the really quite amazing Maqluba prepared so lovingly by the women in Aida refugee camp.
 And who can forget Merai’s outstanding (and I don’t use that word lightly), chicken and rice.
 Whenever we visit, we always come back several pounds heavier than before we left.